Master of Fine Arts programme in Fine Arts

 • Judgement and evaluation

-Learn more about the teaching staff: Jason E. Bowman, Gloria López Cleries, Ann-Charlotte Glasberg-Blomqvist, Dr. Daniel Jewesbury, Dr. Cathryn Klasto, and Maddie Leach.
+Learn more about the teaching staff: Jason E. Bowman, Gloria López Cleries, Ann-Charlotte Glasberg-Blomqvist, Dr. Daniel Jewesbury, Dr. Cathryn Klasto, and Dr. Maddie Leach.

 Programme structure and content